-The delegations will be led by IIASA Director General Albert van Jaarsveld and OECD Chief of Staff and G8 Sherpa Gabriela Ramos with the taskforce Chair Martin Lees.
+The delegations were led by IIASA Director General Albert van Jaarsveld and OECD Chief of Staff and G8 Sherpa Gabriela Ramos with the taskforce Chair Martin Lees.

-During the meeting, the taskforce will review on-going IIASA-OECD collaborative activities and define priorities including the formulation of systems-based strategies to address global issues, disseminating systems thinking through education and training, and extending the systems approach across the OECD.
+During the meeting, the taskforce reviewed on-going IIASA-OECD collaborative activities and defined priorities including the formulation of systems-based strategies to address global issues, disseminating systems thinking through education and training, and extending the systems approach across the OECD.

 The OECD has its beginnings in the Organisation for European Economic Cooperation (OEEC) , which was established in 1948 to run the US-financed Marshall Plan for reconstruction of a continent ravaged by war.
 By making individual governments recognize the interdependence of their economies, it paved the way for a new era of cooperation that was to change the face of Europe.
 Encouraged by its success and the prospect of carrying its work forward on a global stage, Canada and the US joined OEEC members in signing the new OECD Convention on 14 December 1960.
 The OECD was officially born on 30 September 1961, when the Convention entered into force.

 Organisation for Economic Co-operation and Development

 Phone: (+43 2236) 807 0 Fax:(+43 2236) 71 313